MicrosoftDocs/winrt-api/windows.applicationmodel.datatransfer/clipboard_clear_556466.md

 Removes all data from the Clipboard.

 ## -remarks
-Use the Clear method when you want to cancel an action that put data on the Clipboard.
+If the Clipboard cannot be cleared, the method throws an exception.

 ## -examples